- About Us

 - CCD Touring Choir

-The CCD Board of Directors is comprised of eleven dedicated leaders who represent a diverse skill set that is vital to shaping and accomplishing the goals of the CCD’s strategic plan.
+The CCD Board of Directors is comprised of thirteen dedicated leaders who represent a diverse skill set that is vital to shaping and accomplishing the goals of the CCD’s strategic plan.

 Paul R. VanTol is a graduate of Calvin College (B.A.) and the University of Detroit School of Law (J.D.).
 He has lived in the Detroit area for the past 40 years and has served on various church and charitable boards over that period of time, including the Community Assistance Program and The Community Chorus of Detroit.
 He has had a life-long love of music and has participated in choral music from a grade school age.
 His legal practice was in the area of products liability litigation and he currently serves as the President of Legal Copy Services, Inc., which he founded in 1982.
 His hobbies include woodworking, sailing and antique automotive restoration.